How to Choose a Payment Gateway – 6 Questions to Ask

 Here is a small list of things you DO NOT want:

 1. Inflexibility in the set up

 4. Long merchant account application process

 6. Hidden fees

 These days everyone seems to talk about it but only few understand it well and actually deliver it.
 Can your payment gateway adapt to specific needs of your business?
 Can they adapt to your programming language?
-Can they process worldwide in all the currencies you need for your business?
+Do they process worldwide in all the currencies you need for your business?
 The platform should allow you to create any business model and any payment scenario you can come up with.
-Also the integration possibilities should be limitless.
+Also, the integration possibilities should be limitless.

 Prior to initiating the cooperation, confirm the duration of the application process.
 Compliance can take some time, so ask your new gateway for the estimated time it would take to obtain your new merchant account and start processing transactions.

 It is all about a robust API that is a beating heart of every payment gateway.
 Great APIs of good providers are usually displayed right on their website, because it is something they are very proud of.